This 10 day Costa Rica itinerary gives you everything you need to explore this wonderful country with limited time!

 Shuttle buses run by Interbus are more expensive than public buses, but faster and more spacious.
 They also take you door-to-door between your destinations.

-There are plenty of group tours available in Costa Rica, through companies such as G Adventures*, which will take you across the country in comfort and style!
-Alternatively, check out Desafio or Get Your Guide* for a huge choice of shorter tours that often include transfers.
+There are plenty of group tours available in Costa Rica, through companies such as G Adventures or Intrepid, which will take you across the country in comfort and style!
+Alternatively, check out Desafio or Get Your Guide for a huge choice of shorter tours that often include transfers.

 If you prefer private transfers, taxis are a good option and can be reasonably priced, even for long distances.

 Of course, you could also rent a car and navigate your own way across Costa Rica.
 This can be more daunting than having someone else drive you across dirt roads filled with potholes.
 It’s also expensive when you consider the need for a 4×4 car when driving over the dirt roads during the wet season.

 What to do with more time in Costa Rica